fanciulli/net-scanner/README.md

 # Introduction

-Net-scanner is a tool for scanning your home network in search of devices.
-The scan result is stored locally in a sqlite database and is used to compare results between runs.
+Net-scanner is a tool for scanning your home network in search for devices.
+The scan results are stored locally in a sqlite database which is used to compare results between runs.
 If a device is found on the database it is handled as existing or a possible update of information, otherwise it is considered to be a new device.

 ## Dependencies

 ### Node.js

-net-scanner run on node.js v22 LTS.
+net-scanner runs on node.js v22 LTS.
 It uses the sqlite module to store the scan results.
 Further details on sqlite can be found here: https://nodejs.org/docs/latest-v22.x/api/sqlite.html

 In order to run net-scanner, the flag --experimental-sqlite shall be added.